bitcookies/winrar-keygen/README.md

 It is important to note that `test1` and `test2` are **ANSI-encoded string, without null-terminator.**

 Once you have finished making changes, click the **Commit changes** button and Github Actions will start automatically.

+If Github Actions does not start automatically, you will need to click on the Actions page to **allow this workflows to run**, then modify and commit `keygen/info.json` again.

 ### 3.3 Download key